jason-nordheim/mongo-course/01-MongoBasics.md

 MongoDB server version: 4.4.3
 ```

-### Working with Databases via the CLI
+### Databases

+In MongoDB, databases hold one or more collections of documents.

-Once in the Mongo CLI, we can see the existing databases using the command: `show dbs`.
-Out of the box, MongoDB will come pre-configure 3 databases:
+Once in the , we can see the existing databases using the command:

-1. admin
-2. config
-3. local

-#### Selecting a database

-The first thing we need to do in the MongoDB shell is to select a database that we want to work with.
-We use the `show dbs` command to print out the local database names to the console.

-**Command** - Show local databases
+**Command** Print existing databases:

 ```
 show dbs
 ```

-**Output** - Lists each available database on a new line
+**Output** (success)

 ```
 admin       0.000GB
 config      0.000GB
-flights  0.000GB
 local       0.000GB
-shop     0.000GB
 ```

+> Fresh installations of MongoDB will come pre-configure 3 databases: `admin`, `config`, and `local`

 > This is the output from my machine at time of draft.
 This will differ depending on the databases existing on the local system.

-Once we know what databases exist on the local instance of MongoDB, we can use the `use` command to specify which of the existing databases we would like to work with.
-If we specify a database that does _not_ exist on the local instance of MongoDB, the `use` command will create a database with the provided name _and_ select it as the target database.
+#### Create or Select a database

+In the MongoDB shell the `use <database>` is used to **both** create a database and select it.

+However if a database with the provided name (`<database>` ) already exists, the `use` command will simply select the associated database as the target database.

+Once selected, all future commands are invoked using the syntax: `db.collection.command`

 **Syntax**: Selecting Target database